cube-btc/cube/src/constructive/airly.md

 # Airly Compression
-`Airly Compression` is a custom-tailored algorithm designed to optimize data availability (DA) efficiency for Bitcoin.
+`Airly Compression` is a custom-tailored algorithm designed to optimize data availability (DA) efficiency for Cube.

 `Airly Compression` allows Cube to pack as many transactions as possible into a Bitcoin block, enabling it to handle significantly more transactions compared to zkEVM and EVM.
 By optimizing transaction encoding, indexing, and signature aggregation, Cube achieves higher throughput and lower transaction costs, making it a highly scalable solution for decentralized Bitcoin applications.